Cal.com

 The 10% transaction fee is the main trade-off.
 At high session volume ($5,000+ per month), Acuity's flat subscription becomes cheaper than Talkspresso's percentage fee.

 Calendar sync is currently Google Calendar only.
 Consultants who use Outlook or iCloud need to check their calendar manually for conflicts or use a workaround.
+(See our full Google Calendar booking system integration guide for setup steps and troubleshooting.)

 Third-party integrations are limited compared to Calendly.
 No Zapier, no HubSpot, no Salesforce.
 If you rely on automated CRM syncing, you will need a workaround.